astropy/astropy/docs/nddata/kernels.rst

 	plt.show()

 The Gaussian kernel has better smoothing properties compared to the Box and the Tophat.
 The Box filter is not isotropic and can produce artifact (the source appears rectangular).
-The Mexican-Hat filter is almost noise free, but produces a negative ring around the source.
+The Mexican-Hat filter removes noise and slowly varying structures (i.e. background) , but produces a negative ring around the source.
 The best choice for the filter strongly depends on the application.

 Available Kernels